 If overwhelmed, frustrated, or procrastinating describes your attitude toward BPMN diagrams, this one is for you.
-Today I present “Diagrams for Dummies: A BPMN Tutorial.”
+This BPMN tutorial will break down the basics of BPMN so you can start optimizing your business processes faster.

 The value of BPMN diagrams